Cognitive Behavioural Therapy (CBT) is a talking therapy that can help people to manage their problems by changing the way they think and behave.

 CBT is designed to help people notice and understand how their thoughts, behaviours and emotions affect each other.
 It is also designed to help them learn new ways of thinking about and responding to distressing situations.

 The therapist breaks down problems into feelings, thoughts and actions to work out which are unhelpful or unrealistic.
 The therapist then teaches the client how to replace those feelings, thoughts and actions with more helpful and realistic ones.

-There are also numerous other autism interventions which are based on, or which incorporate, the principles of CBT(such as social skills groups and social stories).
+There are numerous interventions for people on the autism spectrum which are based on, or which incorporate, the principles of CBT.

 Please read our Disclaimer on Autism Interventions